Breast Pump Comparison: Spectra S2 vs Medela PISA

-In general, I recommend the Spectra S2 vs Medela PISA for moms who will primarily be pumping at home, moms who plan to exclusively pump, and moms who want a quiet pump.
+In general, I recommend the Spectra S2 vs Medela Pump In Style for moms who will primarily be pumping at home, moms who plan to exclusively pump, and moms who want a quiet pump.

-In general, I recommend the Medela PISA over the Spectra S2 for moms who plan to travel with their pump frequently.
+In most cases, I recommend the Medela PISA over the Spectra S2 for moms who plan to travel with their pump frequently.
 If you will mainly be traveling to work, I could see either pump working for you.